CVE-2026-40258

 Gramps Project · Gramps Web API

-A path traversal vulnerability (Zip Slip) in the Gramps Web API media archive import feature allows authenticated owners to write arbitrary files to the server filesystem.
+The Gramps Web API is susceptible to a path traversal vulnerability during media archive imports, allowing authenticated users to write arbitrary files to the server's filesystem.

 Executive summary